SwiftThorn1/Build-a-Mon/README.md

 - You can save the state of my application by clicking "File" at the top and then "Save"
 - You can reload the state of my application by clicking "File" at the top and then "Load"

+## Phase 4: Task 3
+If I were to refactor my design, I would remove the nested classes inside GUI (AddListener, RemoveListener, SaveListener, and LoadListener) and instead put the declaration where I add the action listeners to their buttons since they don't have enough functionality to warrant a separate class declaration.
+I would also make the panels in GUI into their own classes so that the GUI fulfills the Single Responsibility Principle, since it has many responsibilities at the moment.